About Updating AWS VPC Connection Credentials

 Update AWS VPC Connection Credentials

-If you use a cloud or on-premises SDC to connect CDO to your AWS VPC, a result of this procedure is to create a new connection directly from CDO to AWS VPC.
+If you connect CDO to your your AWS VPC using an SDC, a result of this procedure is to create a new connection directly from CDO to AWS VPC without the SDC.

 - From the CDO menu bar, click Devices & Services.